jorgejcabrera/performance-test/README.md

 First of all, you need to indicate which host you are going to test against.
 Thus, we must set _${ATTACKED_HOST}_ in the docker-compose.yml file.
 Also, you can modify the endpoint targeted in the `locust/locustfile.py`.
 For more information about locustfile click [here](https://docs.locust.io/en/latest/writing-a-locustfile.html).

 If you want to modify your mappings at any point then you have to update the `wiremock/mappings/mock_responses.json` file even with the delay function.

+In case you need to increase the quantity of Spring Boot servers, you have to create them in `docker-compose.yml` and route it in `loadbalancer/ngnix.conf` file.